 Look the other person right in the eye and let them state “yes, it’s clear,” or at least give a very unambiguous nod.
-(And if what you’re asking for isn’t clear to them, continue the conversation until it is!)
+(And if what you’re asking for isn’t clear to them, keep trying until it is!)

 Will you let me know if you hit any snags?”

 Again, look the other person right in the eye and let them state “yes, I will” (or at least give a very unambiguous nod!)

 If you want to be really thorough, you could also say,

 And if you’re not going to make the 5 o’clock deadline, I want to you to tell me as soon as you know that, and certainly no later than 4:30pm.”